Johann Pachelbel lived from 1653 until 1706 and was the German composer of Italian-influenced organ

 He wrote four books on the technical

 aspects of music which are considered to be classics in their fields - Principles of Harmonic Analysis (1933), Harmony (1944), Counterpoint (1947) and Orchestration (1955).
-All these books are available for student or parent use at the studio.

 Few American composers have composed so extensively and yet with such uniform excellence.